Bad at Love

 "Bad at Love" is a song by American singer Halsey from her second studio album, Hopeless Fountain Kingdom (2017).
-It was released on August 22, 2017, through Astralwerks as the second single from the album.
+It was released on June 2, 2017, through Astralwerks as the second single from the album.
 Halsey co-wrote the song with Justin Tranter, Ricky Reed, and Rogét Chahayed, with the song being produced by the latter two.
 Lyrically, the song encompasses the protagonist's past relationships and the reasons they were unsuccessful.

 "Bad at Love" debuted at number 81 on the Billboard Hot 100 and later peaked at number five, making it Halsey's first top-five entry on the chart as a lead artist.
 It also reached number one on the Dance Club Songs chart in the US, and at number two on the Mainstream Top 40 chart in the country.
-"Bad at Love" was certified 4× Platinum in the US, and 3× Platinum in Canada.
+"Bad at Love" was certified 8× Platinum in the US, and 3× Platinum in Canada.

 "Bad at Love" earned Halsey two award nominations: one at the Teen Choice Awards, and one at the iHeartRadio Much Music Video Awards.
 Between 2017 and 2018, she performed the song live on Ellen, Saturday Night Live, Good Morning America.
-On the original setlist of her Hopeless Fountain Kingdom World Tour, it was listed at number 11, and on the changed setlist, it was an encore.
+On the original setlist of her Hopeless Fountain Kingdom Tour, it was listed at number 11, and on the changed setlist, it was an encore.

 Background and composition

 Halsey told Billboard that the tune should "sound like Leonardo DiCaprio in a Hawaiian T-shirt in a droptop yellow convertible car – driving down the highway like in Miami Vice with all his friends."

-"Bad at Love" is a mid-tempo pop ballad, which lasts for three minutes and one second.
+"Bad at Love" is a mid-tempo pop and R&B ballad, which lasts for three minutes and one second.
 According to musicnotes.com, the song is written in the key of C major.
 On the track, Halsey goes through a list of her different lovers and what went wrong in their relationship.
 With each one, she thought they were "the one" and could "fix her", but it went wrong for various reasons.
 From her history of dating, she concludes that she is "bad at love".
 Her list of lovers include both men and women indicating at her bisexuality, which is a running theme throughout the album.
 When a music reviewer pointed out that Halsey "doesn't do anything wrong" in any of the relationships she describes in the song, she responded saying it's about her choice of poor partners, plus the "self deprecating" and "facetious" mood of the song, and her bad love.
 She also stated it's about being naive.
 She also stated it's a "sad" song.